DataDog/documentation/content/en/serverless/azure_app_services/azure_app_services_linux.md

 - `Trace_ID` injection into application logs.
 - Support for submitting custom metrics using [DogStatsD][1].

-This solution uses the startup command setting and Application Settings for Linux Azure App Service to instrument the application and manage its configuration.
+This solution uses the startup command setting and Application Settings for Linux Azure App Service Web Apps to instrument the application and manage its configuration.
 Java, Node, .NET, PHP, and Python are supported.

 ### Setup